OlgaBochkaryova/website/content/cookbook.md

 ---
 title: "BioInf CookBook"
 ---
-Tools, packages and software for genomics.
+Tools, packages and software for bacterial genomics.

 The initiative was started in Gelfand lab.
 I thank all colleagues for their suggetions and comments.